About Me | Addendums | TM Places Where We Have Lived

 I went back home and got a pretty good job.
 Eventually I moved in to the TM® center in Andover, Massachusetts and continued to work in my job, also in Andover, Massachusetts.
 The man I met at the academy, Bert, called me from California and asked me to marry him.
 I said, “Come on out here and we’ll talk.”
 So he did!
 He moved out from California to Massachusetts.
 We got along very well.
 He also moved in to another room at the same TM® center before we were married (it was a large place) and we shared a room after we got married.
 We got married toward the end of 1977.
 Right around that time the Boston Globe printed the TM mantras in their newspaper and a friend of ours showed it to us and I remember being shocked and appalled.
 We lived together there at the TM® center till May of 1978.
 We then both quit our jobs and left Massachusetts.
 My husband had outfitted our red van so that we could live in it and enjoy an extended trip across the country.

 We moved to California in 1978.
 On the way to California we stopped off at the same Academy of the Science of Creative Intelligence (mentioned above), in upstate New York where we met.
 I was not allowed out of the van because the place became only for men at the end of 1977 (right after I left).
 I wasn’t happy being closed up in a small van while my husband went and talked to some of his friends.
 We were there for several hours.
 To tell you the truth, I was very nervous about moving to California even though I had wanted to do so.
-We also stopped off at the Maharishi International University (now Maharishi University of Management) in Fairfield, Iowa on our trip and felt very fortunate indeed to be there.
+We also stopped off at the Maharishi International University (at times known as Maharishi University of Management) in Fairfield, Iowa on our trip and felt very fortunate indeed to be there.

 In California we worked for a bit.
 We did several short stints on staff, with the TM® group, at Stanford University and near Lake Tahoe.
 We were there to earn credit to attend some courses so we could learn the TM-Sidhi’s course.
 The TM-Sidhis were supposed to accelerate one’s growth and evolution toward enlightenment even more quickly than TM alone.
 In 1979 we heard about a TM® group in Missouri, so we moved there and worked on staff there for a year and a half.
 The Maharishi had been asking people to go be in groups and that it would help the world consciousness rise, and help create world peace.
 So we went.
 We wanted to help create world peace.
 We got the usual stipend of $25.00 per month each, room and board, food, and we also earned credit toward learning the TM-Sidhis course.